Arts, Humanities, Social Science (AHSS)

 AHSS*4100 Public Policy: Challenges and Prospects Winter Only (LEC: 3) [0.50]

 This course covers dominant theories of policy making in Canada.
 Including governmental and non-governmental actors.
-Fiscal and monetary policy, aboriginal policy, and criminal justice policy are examined.
+Fiscal and monetary policy, Indigenous policy, and criminal justice policy are examined.
 The course offers a balance between gaining an awareness of the "real world" of public policy and the policy-making process and acquiring theoretical and analytical tools to understand public policy and the policy process.

 Offering(s): Also offered through Distance Education format.